Skip to content

 I personally use normally closed valves as an indication to the reader of how the process normally runs.
 It can be confusing to see a spiderweb of piping and valves and not know how the flow normally goes.

-• Yussouf permalink
+• Yussouf says:

 I think the valves or any other control devices must be shown in fail safe condition.
 That is the condition of the device when they are not activated.